Inground Swimming Pools in Wisconsin

 Q: Where do I want my swimming pool?

-If you’re not sure where your pool should go, let Poolside’s experts take a look.
+If you’re not sure where your pool should go, let Poolside’s experts look.
 We will determine the ideal spot by taking into account the layout of your yard and home.
 If you add a pool deck or patio, we take natural landscaping features into account to preserve the appearance of your property as best as possible.

 Q: Should my pool have a shallow and deep end?

-Pools with a shallow and deep end will require careful landscaping to achieve the necessary slope.
+Pools with a shallow and deep end will require careful landscaping to achieve the slope.
 Many of our customers opt for a pool with an even bottom.
 A deep end is only recommended if your pool will be used by experienced swimmers or for use with a slide or diving board.

 Q: What shape should my pool be?